zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 ### Hegel and history

-Classicicism and romanticism world views.
+Classicicism vs romanticism world views.

 Born 1770, geared for unexciting theological studies.
 German romantic idealism.
 Defender of freedom, rejecton of the past.
 German ideology being influenced by the French revolution.